afrum/my_bash/README.md

 # Financial
-+ converting pdf files to text files using pdftotext and combine to one file
++ [pdf to text](bankpdftocsv.sh) - converting pdf files to text files using pdftotext and combine to one file

 # ffmpeg scripts